inside

 x-buffer combi buffer and hot water storage tank

-x-net panel heating and cooling
+x-net panel heating and surface cooling

 Benefits: